Resonance Raman spectroscopy: Applications

 Resonance (top) and nonresonance (bottom) Raman spectra of MoS_{2} on silicon.
-Note that excitation at 633 nm, near an electronic transition, causes appearance of bands that are too faint to be visible with excitation at 532 nm.
+Note that use of a source wavelength of 633 nm, near an electronic transition, causes appearance of bands that are too faint to be visible with a 532 nm source.
 Figure courtesy of David Tuschel.

 Because of its selectivity and sensitivity, resonance Raman spectroscopy is typically used to study molecular vibrations in compounds that would have very weak and/or complex Raman spectra in the absence of resonance enhancement.
 Like ordinary Raman spectroscopy, resonance Raman is compatible with samples in water, which has a very weak scattering intensity and little contribution to spectra.
-However, the need for an excitation laser with a wavelength matching that of an electronic transition in the analyte of interest somewhat limits the applicability of the method.
+However, the need for a source laser with a wavelength matching that of an electronic transition in the analyte of interest somewhat limits the applicability of the method.

 Pigments and dyes

 Dyes and pigments, all of which exhibit electronic transitions in the visible part of the electromagnetic spectrum, were among the first substances to be studied by resonance Raman spectroscopy.
 Resonance Raman spectra of beta-carotene and lycopene in intact plant samples were reported in 1970.
 Since then, the method has been used to noninvasively measure levels of these nutrients in human skin.
 The resonance Raman spectra of other polyene pigments, such as spheroidene and retinal, have been used to identify differences in chromophore conformation in photoactive proteins.
 Resonance Raman spectroscopy has been used in archaeology to identify dyes and pigments in cultural artifacts, and the ability of RRS to distinguish different modern inks and dyes has found application in forensic science.